High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 High Risk Life Insurance Rates

 Yes, it is true.
-Your job can also hurt your chances at obtaining life insurance.
+Your job and current lifestyle can also hurt your chances at obtaining life insurance.
 Unless you are an active duty military member you most likely will not face declines.
 You also will not face the high-risk rating tables.
 It is often treated with something known as “flat extra fees”.

 Flat Extra Fee’s – An additional amount added to the premium per $1,000.00 of face value.